End-To-End Encryption

 • TIMESTAMP – Unix timestamp in milliseconds

-• NONCE – 24 bytes long nonce (12 byte REQUEST_NONCE concatenated with 12 byte RESPONSE_NONCE)
+• NONCE – 24 bytes long nonce (a 12 byte REQUEST_NONCE concatenated with a 12 byte RESPONSE_NONCE)

 Encryption Scopes